Mariozdz/Messenger-UI/README.md

 It is a simple react project made with [Nextjs](https://nextjs.org/) framework, with the purpose of containing and structure the Front End for the base chat application.

-[Tailwind](https://tailwindcss.com/) CSS framework is being used for the styles of the wep app.
+[Tailwind](https://tailwindcss.com/) CSS framework is being used for the styles of the web app.

 ## Initialize